romulus-focsaneanu/Archlinux/README.md

 ### Description

 The following contains the steps required to configure a fully-functional Arch Linux installation containing a KDE-Plasma desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with the applications and utilities that I considered necessary for you to have.
-These two simple scripts, arch.sh and post_install.sh, allow the entire process to be automated.
+These two simple scripts written in bash shebang programming language, arch.sh and post_install.sh, allow the entire process to be automated.

 * Desktop environment KDE-Plasma.
 * Partitions layout designed for a 512 GB NVMe drive.
 If your nvme drive is smaller or bigger than 512 GB, adjust the size of /home partition as required from arch.sh line 18